 - Related Articles

 Unlike Filters, Communities can be assigned to a different timezone than the platform’s main timezone.
-For example, if an organization’s main location is located on the East Coast, but a chapter or division is located on the West Coast, the events for the West Coast community would match the West Coast audience’s timezone when added to their external calendars.
-If your organization is located in areas with the same timezone then filters on places or events would effectively offer the necessary layer of filtering for communicating an events location.
+For example, if an organization’s main location is on the East Coast, but a chapter or division is on the West Coast, the events for the West Coast Community would match the West Coast audience’s timezone when added to their external calendars.
+If your organization is located in areas with the same timezone, filters on places or events would effectively offer the necessary layer of filtering for communicating an events location.

 Example of Location-based Filtering: